datagridsys/skopos-sample-galera/README.md

 ### Accessing the Galera Cluster

-This ample application publishes each galera node's mariadb port (3306) on the host it is running (`PublishMode: host`), rather than publishing this port for the service using the swarm routing mesh.
+This sample application publishes each galera node's mariadb port (3306) on the host it is running (`PublishMode: host`), rather than publishing this port for the service using the swarm routing mesh.
 Docker 17.03.0-ce suffers from docker issue [31249](https://github.com/docker/docker/issues/31249) - two services constrained to different swarm nodes cannot expose the same port using mode=host.
 Because of this, each of the four galera node services of this app uses a different port in the range 10000-10003.

 To change this behavior and use the swarm routing mesh instead of a single host port map for each node: